AWS Docker-compose volumes

 Testing the EFS CSI driver

-Create the test.yaml file with the contents below.
-Later, the test.yaml file will generate the test PVC and Pod.
+Create the test-bns-network.yaml file with the contents below.
+This will generate the test PVC and Pod.

 ---